ACES IDTs for Davinci Resolve & ACES Rec.709 3D LUTs

 Always do this in the media tab, never apply an IDT at the node level!

-It's also important that all my current IDTs expect full range input, so select all your clips where you plan to use them, right click, and at Clip Attributes choose Data Levels "Full".
+It's also important that my IDTs expect full range input, so select all your clips where you plan to use them, right click, and at Clip Attributes choose Data Levels "Full".

 What else is in the package?